komodorio/docs/docs/Learn/Cost-Optimization/Allocation.md

     - Limited permissions or any filters applied for either your Komodor user or this specific page can impact the numbers presented
 - **Potential Saving:**  The $ amount you can save by applying all of our recommendations
 - **Unallocated resources:** Cost of resources not currently associated with any pod or resources reserved for system processes
-    - Unallocated resources will be displayed as a column when grouping by cluster, or an aggregated, additional row when grouping by namespace or service
+    - Unallocated resources will be displayed as a column when grouping by cluster, or an aggregated, additional row when grouping by namespace or service   git